-Can you provide an overview of knowledge discovery and how data warehousing, data mining and OLAP factor into
+Can you provide an overview of knowledge discovery and how data warehousing, data mining and OLAP factor into it?

 The data warehouse provides the data foundation for the data - the place where the data that goes into the process of knowledge discovery is stored.
 Data mining may be used to automatically perform knowledge discovery by giving the mining algorithm loose cues about potential relationships and letting the algorithm work on the data to discover the relationships and items to focus on further.
 OLAP is complimentary to data mining and is most likely the first, and most preferred, manner of discovering knowledge.
 OLAP works through a user performing specific, rather than general, interactive analysis with the data.
 If a data warehouse is present in the environment, either it or a data mart, would be the database used by OLAP.